Sports Public Relations at the National Hockey League with Bernadette Mansur

 15:10 – Mansur on whether the complaints affected the overall success of the ad campaign.

-15:25 – Mansur mentions the percentage of hockey fans that are female.
+15:25 – Mansur mentions the percentage of female hockey fans.

 16:06 – Mansur discusses the NHL foundation and its role in the overall communications strategy for the league: “We have in the NHL and hockey tradition a very deep seeded root in the community…we’re very much into children, we’re into literacy, we’re into cancer research…”

-18:08 – Mansur offers words of advice for marketing and communications executives that would like to partner with the NHL for promotional activities.
+18:08 – Mansur offers advice for marketing and communications executives who would like to partner with the NHL for promotional activities.

-19:16 – Mansur offers her advice for young people that want a career in sports communications.
+19:16 – Mansur advises young people who want a career at a sports PR firm.

 21:10 – Mansur talks about whether the day will come when the NHL will deliver games to viewers over the internet.